SeCuReDmE-main-dev/EbaAaZ/README.md

 - **MiddleWrecks**: Middle wrecks of the coordinator manipulate Google ADK and build AUTOGEN bot to preassemble the code logic.
 - **Fluffer Front-End**: Allows users to drag and drop, slide, edit, move, and combine UI elements.

+## New Hubs

+### Data Analytics Hub

+- **Purpose**: To provide advanced data analytics capabilities for EbaAaZ.
+- **Functions**:
+  - Perform data analysis on the databases managed by EbaAaZ.
+  - Generate insights and reports based on the data.
+  - Integrate with existing AI models to enhance data-driven decision-making.
+- **Integration**: This hub is integrated with the existing `src/ai/flows` directory to leverage AI capabilities.

+### Security Monitoring Hub

+- **Purpose**: To enhance the security monitoring and threat detection capabilities of EbaAaZ.
+- **Functions**:
+  - Monitor backend and middleware systems for security threats.
+  - Provide real-time alerts and notifications for potential security breaches.
+  - Integrate with existing security tools and frameworks.
+- **Integration**: This hub is integrated with the existing `src/app` directory to provide a user interface for security monitoring.

+### User Feedback Hub

+- **Purpose**: To gather and analyze user feedback to improve the EbaAaZ system.
+- **Functions**:
+  - Collect user feedback through various channels (e.g., chat, forms).
+  - Analyze feedback to identify areas for improvement.
+  - Provide actionable insights to the development team.
+- **Integration**: This hub is integrated with the existing `src/components` directory to provide user interface components for feedback collection.

 ## Installation Instructions

 ### Prerequisites